kelpisland/Todds-test-repo/CONTRIBUTING.md

 ## Submitting changes

 Please send a GitHub Pull Request with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
-Please follow our [coding conventions]()and make sure all of your commits are atomic (one feature per commit).
+Please follow our [coding conventions]() and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: